rackerlabs/support-how-to/content/how-to/rackspace-email/troubleshoot-failed-email-connection/index.md

 product_url: rackspace-email
 ---

-If your local email client cannot make a connection to your mailbox, try this troubleshooting recommendations.
+If your local email client cannot make a connection to your mailbox, try these troubleshooting recommendations.

 ### Prerequisites